louy/css-rtl-compiler/README.md

 # CSS RTL Compiler
 Convert CSS files into an RTL-compatible version.

+> [!WARNING]
+> This library is work in progress and is un-finished.
+Contributions & ideas are welcome.

 This library aims to produce CSS that is bi-directional, but that doesn't change how the CSS behaves (doesn't affect specificity of selectors).

 The idea is simple: move every CSS property declaration that is direction dependent, such as `right`, `left`, `text-align`, etc, into a direction specific selector, and create two variants of each.